ritikjaiswal31/OfflineUPI/README.md

 ## Architecture

-OfflineUPI uses a mesh-routing architecture where encrypted payment packets propagate across nearby relay nodes until a bridge node regains internet connectivity and uploads the packet to the backend for secure transaction settlement.
+OfflineUPI uses a distributed mesh-routing architecture where encrypted payment packets propagate across nearby relay nodes through gossip-based communication until a bridge node restores internet connectivity and forwards the packet to the backend for secure transaction settlement.

 ---